 She attended a veterinary technician program at Horizon College and graduated in 2002.
 Later she worked at a small animal clinic in Rothesay for the next three years before joining Maritime Animal Hospital’s team in 2010.

-When she is not at work, she enjoys spending time with her husband, two young girls, three cats Fritzie, John and Mama Cat and their wonderful dogs Trevor and Wilson.
+When she is not at work, she enjoys spending time with her husband, two young girls, two dogs (Wilson and Olive) and three cats (John, Princess and Striper).
 She feels proud to be a part of this team and feels that no two days are the same.

 She studied at Oulton College to become a veterinary assistant and followed her dreams out west to Canmore, AB.
-Currently, they have 2 small dogs (Bean and Maslow), 5 cats (Tess, Casper, Ali, Ollie and Raider), a turtle (Pickles) and a beautiful 60-gallon aquarium full of tropical fish.
+Currently, they have 1 small dog (Maslow), and 6 cats (Tess, Casper, Ali, Basil, Polly and Raider).

 Registered Veterinary Technician